hypercube1024/firefly/_docs/http-server-and-client.md

 Any requests to paths handled by the static handler will result in files being served from a directory on the file system or from the classpath.

-In the following example all requests to paths starting with /static/ will get served from the classpath.
+In the following example, all requests to paths starting with /static/ will get served from the classpath.

 ```java
 public class StaticFileDemo {